JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 Reducing minPoolCost is conditionally beneficial.
 The net effect depends on which policy objective is prioritized: operator competitiveness for delegators, operator viability, Sybil resistance, or decentralization.

 **Pros**
-1. Some pools that reduce declared fixed cost show higher delegator APR.
+1. Some pools that reduce declared fixed cost show higher delegator APR, improving their attractiveness for delegators
 2. APR gains are stronger among fixed-cost reducers than in network-wide aggregates.
-3. Smaller pools declaring lower fixed costs can improve their attractiveness for delegators.

 **Risks**
 1. Operator viability can weaken after fixed-cost reductions.
 However, an operator can avoid reducing their fixed cost at the cost of losing competitivness.